 Your healthcare provider will look at your health history and give you a physical exam.

 Some lab blood tests used to diagnose autoimmune hepatitis include:

 - Liver function tests.
 These check for any redness and swelling (inflammation) or damage to your liver.

 - Complete blood count or CBC.
-Looks at the number and types of cells in your blood.
+This test looks at the number and types of cells in your blood.

 - Coagulation panel.
 This test looks at how well the clotting proteins are working.

 - Electrolyte panel.
-Checks to see if you have too many or too few minerals (electrolyte imbalance) in your blood.
+This test checks to see if you have too many or too few minerals (electrolyte imbalance) in your blood.